Adam Kingsmill

 Adam Kingsmill (born March 3, 2000) is a Canadian ice sledge hockey player.
-He competed at the 2022 Winter Paralympics in Para ice hockey, winning a silver medal.
-Kingsmill also won a silver medal after competing at the 2021 World Para Ice Hockey Championships.
+He competed at the 2022 Winter Paralympics in para ice hockey, winning a silver medal.
+Kingsmill also won a gold medal at the 2024 World Para Ice Hockey Championships.

 Early life

 Kingsmill was born on March 3, 2000, in Smithers, British Columbia, Canada.
 Although he was born able-bodied, he lost his right leg below the knee in a lawnmower accident when he was a toddler.
 Kingsmill used a prosthetic leg growing up, which allowed him to play stand-up minor hockey in 2013, 2014, and 2015.
 Beyond ice hockey, Kingsmill also participated in motocross racing and finished in the top five at the Pine Valley Motocross Association race in 2014.
 During the 2015–16 season, Kingsmill was one of 120 prospects invited to participate at the Cariboo Cougars Under-18 AAA club's three-day evaluation camp.